rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 open telemetry concepts

-pagerduty --> used for instance management --> https://youtu.be/0J9xglafVuI?si=uK4obcxYLTd5Jpfj  --> important for SRE
+pagerduty --> used for instance management --> https://youtu.be/0J9xglafVuI?si=uK4obcxYLTd5Jpfj  --> important for SRE --> check if anything in AWS can be used

 ebpf